 Across the province, many workplaces have reopened after the initial shutdown triggered by the first wave of COVID-19.
-But now, many experts are saying that we are on the verge of – or in the beginning stages – of a second wave.
+But now, many experts are saying that we are on the verge of – or in the beginning stages – of a second wave of COVID-19.

-While most employers were caught off guard, and therefore unprepared for the first wave, they do not have to be unprepared for the second one.
+While most employers were caught off guard, and therefore unprepared for the first wave, they do not have to be unprepared for the second wave of COVID-19.
 Now is the time for employers to assess their preparedness and take steps that will help ensure the safety of their staff and customers as well as the survival of their business.

 Assessing your health and safety policies and readiness for a potential second wave of COVID-19 means more than simply ensuring your business has enough PPE on hand (although it means that too).
 It may mean reevaluating your staffing requirements and seeing if some of your employees can work from home to provide for more physical distancing at your place of business.